IgniteUI/igniteui-docfx/en/components/banner.md

 ---
 title: Angular Banner Component – Ignite UI for Angular | Infragistics
 _description: Easily integrate a short, non-intrusive message (along with optional actions) using Ignite UI for Angular Banner component.
-_keywords: Ignite UI for Angular, UI controls, Angular widgets, web widgets, UI widgets, Angular, Native Angular Components Suite, Native Angular Controls, Native Angular Components Library, Angular Banner component, Angular Banner control
+_keywords: Angular Banner component, Angular Banner control, Ignite UI for Angular, UI controls, Angular widgets, web widgets, UI widgets, Angular, Angular UI Components
 ---
-# Banner
+# Angular Banner Component Overview
 <p class="highlight">
 The Ignite UI for Angular Banner Component provides a way to easily display a prominent message to your application's users in a way that is less transient than a snackbar and less obtrusive than a dialog.
 The Banner can also be configured to display custom action buttons and an icon.</p>

 ## Angular Banner Example

 <code-view style="height: 530px"
            data-demos-base-url="{environment:demosBaseUrl}"